Meet the Team

 Brent Campos, M.S.

-Northern Sierra Project Leader
+Northern Sierra Program Leader

-Before arriving at Point Blue, I worked on avian research projects throughout the U.S. These projects focused on a broad range of issues, including riparian conservation, forest management, endangered species, energy development, avian demography, and migration ecology.
+Before arriving at Point Blue, I worked on avian research projects throughout the U.S. These projects focused on a broad range of issues, including riparian conservation, forest management, endangered species conservation, energy development, avian demography, and migration ecology.
 Over the course of my education and my professional career, I have developed keen interests in bird and wildlife habitat associations, riparian conservation, the intersection of water policy and habitat management, ecosystem services, and population and migratory connectivity.